Overview

 investment objectives shown in information obtained and documented in client interviews.

-at the discretion of Financial Council, and is partially based on, but not limited to, market movement,
+is at the discretion of Financial Council, and is partially based on, but not limited to, market

-market environment, client risk tolerance, client risk capacity, asset performance, percent to total
+movement, market environment, client risk tolerance, client risk capacity, asset performance,

-deviation from allocation models and manager performance.
-Other parts of the asset management
+percent to total deviation from allocation models and manager performance.
+Other parts of the asset

-process include quarterly market commentary and the annual (or more frequent, at the discretion of
+management process include quarterly market commentary and the annual (or more frequent, at

 Material Risks

-investment through Financial Council or any of the client portfolios it manages.
-It is possible that some
+an investment through Financial Council or any of the client portfolios it manages.
+It is possible that

-of the investment vehicles and direct investments selected by Financial Council will not meet all the
+some of the investment vehicles and direct investments selected by Financial Council will not meet

-above criteria, and that some or all the investments selected by Financial Council will not perform as
+all the above criteria, and that some or all the investments selected by Financial Council will not

-anticipated.
-Depending on conditions and trends in the financial and securities markets and the
+perform as anticipated.
+Depending on conditions and trends in the financial and securities markets

-economy in general, Financial Council may pursue any objectives, employ any investment techniques
+and the economy in general, Financial Council may pursue any objectives, employ any investment

-or purchase any type of security that it considers appropriate and in the best interests of clients that
+techniques or purchase any type of security that it considers appropriate and in the best interests

-may not be described subject to restrictions imposed by clients.
-There can be no assurance that the
+of clients that may not be described subject to restrictions imposed by clients.
+There can be no

-Financial Council’s investment strategy will achieve profitable results, and results may vary
+assurance that the Financial Council’s investment strategy will achieve profitable results, and

-substantially over time.
-Past performance of a portfolio or past performance of Financial Council or
+results may vary substantially over time.
+Past performance of a portfolio or past performance of

-its affiliates are not indicative of future results.
-Investors risk the loss of their entire investment.
+Financial Council or its affiliates are not indicative of future results.
+Investors risk the loss of their

 Note that the risks below are also applicable to the extent that a mutual fund recommended by